-Discover which tools your firm should invest in when purchasing new software.
+Discover which tools your firm should invest in when purchasing new case management software.

-We believe that the key to discovering the price for case management software, and specifically, which pricing model suits your budget, is to identify the features that drive the costs of these systems.
+We believe that the key to discovering the price for this software, and specifically, which pricing model suits your budget, is to identify the features that drive the costs of these systems.

 Here are the top five tools and capabilities you should ask about as you choose which software works best for your firm.

 Five features that influence the cost of case management software

 1. Cloud-based vs. on-premises

 One of the biggest decisions to make when choosing your case management plan is if you want it to be hosted in the cloud or on-premises.
 “The cloud” can seem like an elusive term, but it’s just a way of storing all of your client data on servers that are accessed by web browsers.

 On-premises software is installed locally and can be accessed on your physical computer’s hard drive and servers.

 Many firms are drawn to cloud-based software because it can be accessed from anywhere and offers faster speeds.
 Traditionally, the biggest benefit of being on-premises is security.
 People feel secure knowing they can physically see and touch their servers.